juniorklawa/dumonbot/README.md

 # dumonbot
-- Check if all actual mongo documents can be found in wtf wikipedia (improvement)
 - Pick the first picture from wikipedia
+- Github actions
+- Website with suggestions and check in wtf wikipedia (feature)
 - Update mongo suggestions with hasThread = true (feature)
 - Deploy on Raspberry Pi 3 (PM2) (devops)
-- Website with suggestions and check in wtf wikipedia (feature)